machuchesteven/fluts/sikiza/README.md

 12. Page animations and progress tracking
 13. Custome application icons
 14. Mobile application deployment to PlayStore
+15. Bottom bar consistency using routers and navigators together

 The above concepts are crucial for me as a mobile application developer